'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 From what I could perceive of the killer, he was discreet but not pusillanimous.
 He had a modulated influence that wielded over the city, with sheer terror and looming dread.
 This I began to feel at intervals, and as I cogitated the effects of his control, I realised his capacity to be morbid and yet decorous at the same time.

 Thus, during the night in my room, a sudden thought of the pattern in the killer I had concluded.
-The murders were primarily, in the East End of London, and from what the witness stated, the murderer's mien and guise was that of a foppish dandy or nobleman; but yet, I could not easily forget the mention of the beast.
+The murders were primarily, in the East End of London, and from what the witness stated, the murderer's guise was that of a foppish dandy or nobleman; but I could not easily forget the mention of the beast.

-It could not be a beast, and it had to be a huge canine or mongrel; but what I had forgotten in that moment was the fact that all the witnesses, who saw the beast spoke of huge teeth.
+It could not be a beast, and it had to be a huge canine or mongrel, but what I had forgotten in that moment was the fact that all the witnesses, who saw the beast spoke of huge teeth.
 Then through my pedantic assiduity, I began to think of animals.
 ‘Tis a wolf?
 No, it must be a stour dog.
 Could it be an animal from the zoo that had escaped?
 Was it peripatetic?

-The next morning I headed toward the London Zoo, to explore the concept that obsessed and thracked me, during the night of the beast described.
+The next morning I headed towards the London Zoo, to explore the concept that obsessed and thracked me, during the night of the beast described.
 I had assumed the culprit to be an animal from the zoo or a wild animal if not a dog.
 This was my first supposition and the only reasonable probability.
 Although I could not discard anything at that moment, I had to admit.

 Once there, I started to question the zookeeper, if he had any knowledge of an animal missing or escaping from the zoo.
 His reply was no, and there were no animals missing or who had escaped the grounds.
 His acknowledgement was quite peculiar, nonetheless, I was compelled to seek the mystery of the beast elsewhere.

 I had instructed Harrison to investigate the origin of the handkerchief that was left behind, by the anonymous killer.